bmeg/protograph/README.md

      "gid": "(variant:1:10521380:10521380:A:-)--variantInBiosample->(biosample:CCLE:1321N1_CENTRAL_NERVOUS_SYSTEM)",
      "properties": {}}

+To see a larger example, check out the [`protograph.yml` that comes with this repository](https://github.com/bmeg/protograph/blob/master/resources/config/protograph.yml).

 ## protograph works with typed messages

 Protograph directives are partitioned by type.
 When creating a protobuffer schema you declare a series of message types, and in `protograph.yml` you refer to these type names when declaring how each message will be processed.
 This lives under the `label` key: